 From Cradle to Framebuffer

-Before any pixels appear on the screen, your models must pass through an obstacle course of manipulations and challenges called the graphics pipeline.
+Before any pixels appear on the screen, our models must pass through an obstacle course of manipulations and challenges called the graphics pipeline.
 The pipeline roughly follows these stages:

-1. A geometric model is loaded or generated by your application and uploaded to the GPU in VBOs.
+1. A geometric model is loaded or generated by the application and uploaded to the graphics card in vertex buffers.

 2. The application issues a draw call.

-3. The vertex shader transforms the vertices, passing each through a series of coordinate systems that are convenient for performing various operations.
+3. The vertex shader transforms the vertices, passing each through a chain of coordinate systems and performing operations appropriate to each system.

 4. Primitives that extend outside of the viewport are clipped so only their visible portions continue on through the pipeline.